 Imagine if Pink Floyd's Syd Barrett hadn't melted down but developed into an accomplished multi-instrumentalist/solo artist.
 Meet Matt Leonard Price.
-This British acoustic guitarist/pianist/poet, best known for his work with band Harrison in the 80's, presents a movingly heartfelt little disc full of gentle gems.
+This British acoustic guitarist/pianist/poet, best known for his work with band Harrison in the 80s, presents a movingly heartfelt disc full of gentle gems.
 Sleeping Pill Mannequin does not rock, but it's far from slumber inducing.
 Prepare to be intimately charmed.
-13.5/16 [very good] (Progression, No 62, Autumn 2011)
+13.5/16 [very good] (Progression, Issue 62)

 Anyone missing the gentle, pastoral musings of Syd Barrett or Nick Drake will surely warm to the second self-produced outing from this singer-songwriter.
 There's an ever-so-English quality running through serenely paced nylon string and piano-led songs on offer, comprising 11 originals plus a resetting of lines by A E Housman.
 The title track showcases the cracked vulnerability of Price's voice, 'Short Lived' conjures the more focused moments of The Incredible String Band, and 'Sister Eva' revives the more contemporary spirits of Blur and Paul Weller.
 If Ratty and Mole went boating through Virginia Water in 1967, this would be on the portable Dansette.

 MLP (if that is how we should abbreviate him) plays a singer-songwriter style with guitar and piano, plus a bucket of restrained background instruments from accordion to old school Hammond organ... the whole thing making a lovely, fairly quiet but never bland parade of intelligent music.
-People who like well-crafted lyrics and pathos will find plenty to like...
+I wouldn't describe it as folk, but folkies will love for example `In Valleys Green and Still', Matt's haunting arrangement of not one but two AE Housman poems, which he combines into a single piece with a great tune and eerie backing tracks.
+There's a WW1 song, `Ypres to Verdun', which avoids being trite or overstated but is still reverential and emotional.
+People who like well-crafted lyrics and pathos will find plenty to like.
+There are v few tracks here that you can't sing a snatch or two of after just one listen ...and I'm still listening (and singing) after many more than that...
 A great CD.
-(Amazon user 2010)
+(Amazon Reviewer)

-My first response from the record industry came a bit later when I was 18: Le Beat Route Records London, impressed by a demo cassette, sent their man by taxi to my mum and dad's house (we lived about 100 miles north of London!) to discuss a possible recording contract.
-Sadly this never came about but, excited by the possibility, I quickly founded a new band with some old school friends.
-This later developed into the indie band Harrison.
+My first response from the record industry came a bit later when I was 18: Le Beat Route Records (London), impressed by a demo cassette, sent their man by taxi to my mum and dad's house (we lived about 100 miles north of London!) to discuss a possible recording contract.
+Sadly this never came about but, excited by the possibility, I quickly founded a new band with some old school friends, and through a couple of incarnations this ultimately developed into the indie band Harrison (1983-85).

 After a couple of years on the road, gigging around the country, Harrison received some favourable attention, first from Chrysalis and then from CBS, both of whom paid for studio time and proposed substantial development deals.
 Muff Winwood of CBS even made the journey to see Harrison play a gig in my Midlands hometown.